Portland Progress

 Status: In Progress

 Update: Continue to collaborate with the Waterfront Alliance as a platform for information sharing and dialogue on waterfront matters, including climate-related projects and issues.
-Harbor-wide dredge planning for vessel support areas advances with anticipated start date of November 2024 for construction of a Confined Aquatic Disposal (CAD) cell serving the contaminated sediment disposal needs of both communities. (updated December 2023)
+Harbor-wide dredge project underway (early 2025) including construction of a Confined Aquatic Disposal (CAD) cell serving the contaminated sediment disposal needs of both communities.

 Transformative potential: Equitable, regenerative, resilient